kinners00/nessus_agent/README.md

 # Bolt Quickstart

+If you're a bolt aficionado, you can skip this section.

 If you've never used bolt before, the easiest way to get started is with a bolt project.
 Bolt projects allow you to keep/organise your bolt automation in a single space.
 I've created a skeleton of a bolt project here: https://github.com/kinners00/bolt_sandbox.

 1. Download/clone repo above